rakeshkelm/profileNote/README.md

 # profile
-Rakesh Kukatla, Independent interest and Militia
+Rakesh Kukatla, Independent interest and Militia, On the move

 Resume
 Rakesh Kukatla, Consultant and Advisor